ajarred/risc-v-codec/README.md

 # risc-v-codec
-This is a janky CLI implementation of a RISC-V Instruction Codec (Decoder/Encoder).
+This is a CLI implementation of a RISC-V Instruction Codec (Decoder/Encoder).
 The program can read hex numbers and outputs the corresponding assembly instruction, and vice versa.

 ## Usage
 Clone the repository or download the source code.